Coquixo/BackEnd-Project/README.md

 ( npm i bcrypt dotenv express jsonwebtoken mysql mysql2 nodemon sequelize sequelize-cli )

+-Project is uploaded on production, if it's close you can create a new container and use enviorment variables.
-- Create a file .env where you going to get your db enviorment variables:
+(Create a file .env where you going to get your db enviorment variables or change config.js with the variables):

+Example:

 (#DB CONFIG)